am9zZWY/KlarMieten/docs/feasability-report.md

 6. **Language Simplification**: Offer a feature that simplifies complex legal language into more understandable terms for non-legal professionals.

-By implementing these features and services while carefully navigating the legal landscape, 'MietKai' can provide valuable assistance to German renters, particularly students, in understanding and managing their rental contracts effectively.
+By implementing these features and services while carefully navigating the legal landscape, 'KlarMieten' can provide valuable assistance to German renters, particularly students, in understanding and managing their rental contracts effectively.